This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is a PICC inserted?

-- Your child may be given medicine to help him relax.
-He may also be given local anesthesia to numb the area.
-With local anesthesia he may feel pressure or pushing, but he should not feel any pain.
-Your child's healthcare provider will place a tight band around his arm.
-This helps his healthcare provider see his veins.
+- Your child may be given medicine to help him or her relax.
+He or she may also be given local anesthesia to numb the area.
+With local anesthesia he or she may feel pressure or pushing, but he or she should not feel any pain.
+Your child's healthcare provider will place a tight band around his or her arm.
+This helps his or her healthcare provider see his or her veins.

-- Your child's healthcare provider will insert a needle into a vein in his arm.
-He will guide a wire through the needle into a larger vein near your child's heart.
+- Your child's healthcare provider will insert a needle into a vein in his or her arm.
+He or she will guide a wire through the needle into a larger vein near your child's heart.
 Your child's healthcare provider may use ultrasound or x-ray pictures to place the wire in the correct place.
-When the wire is in the correct place, he will move a catheter over the wire.
+When the wire is in the correct place, he or she will move a catheter over the wire.

 How do I change the bandage and clean my child's skin?